ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on 25 March 2022.
+   This Internet-Draft will expire on 10 April 2022.

 Copyright Notice